Sir Jinx: 1980s

 Anthony "Sir Jinx" Wheaton began his career in the early-80s when Wheaton moved to South Central, not too far away from soon-to-be rapper Ice Cube.
 Wheaton already had inherited knowledge of the culture around hip-hop by then.
-Through Cube, Wheaton later met with Cube’s other cousin, Del the Funky Homosapien, and became close friends based off similar interests.
+Through Cube, Wheaton later met with Cube’s other cousin, Del the Funky Homosapien, and became close friends based on similar interests.
 Cube had been developing a career as a rapper.
 Along with Kid Disaster, they started a group which would later become known as C.I.A.

 As part of the then-named Stereo Crew duo with Ice Cube, they signed with Epic Records and released their debut single "She's a Skag" in 1986, which was produced by Wheaton's cousin Dr. Dre and Dre's World Class Wreckin' Cru bandmate Alonzo Williams.
 Poor single sales caused them to be soon dropped off of the label.
 Joined by fellow rapper Kid Disaster, they were picked by Kru-Cut Records and changed the group's name to C.I.A.
 In 1987 the trio released their single "My Posse" and appeared on the cover of N.W.A. and the Posse.
 Cube and Dre later focused on the group N.W.A, which led to the disbanding of C.I.A.
 Wheaton produced fellow rapper Dazzie Dee's first extended play Turn It Loose, released in 1989.